-Of the five National Parks of Assam, the Kaziranga National Park and Manas National Park have earned the distinct reputation of being a UNESCO World Heritage Site and a Project Tiger Reserve.
+Of the Seven National Parks of Assam, the Kaziranga National Park and Manas National Park have earned the distinct reputation of being a UNESCO World Heritage Site and a Project Tiger Reserve.
 What harbors a wide wealth of the floral and faunal species at these National Parks and Wildlife sanctuaries of Assam is the mighty Brahmaputra river and its major tributaries.
 The Brahmaputra each year fills the area across Assam with silt that is one of the purest forms of soil that helps in the growth of various trees, grasses and shrubs required for the herbivores of the National Parks with abundance of food in supply these animal species find it easy to survive in Assam.
 The presence of the herbivores in these National Parks of Assam ensures availability of food for the carnivores here.
 Thriving on smaller animals these carnivores that are now almost on the verge of extinction across other parts of the World have found a great conservation success story.
 Assam’s Kaziranga National Park has narrated a successful conservation story of the Indian One Horned Rhinoceros and the Indian Tigers as the flagship species.
 Assam is home to a numeros last refuge of endangered and threatened species of the likes of Golden Langur, Capped Langur, Asiatic Wild Water Buffalo, Burmese pythons, Assam roofed turtle, Black pond turtle, Bengal floricans, Rufous necked hornbill, Ganges shark, Ganges Dolphin, etc. all surviving in the protected National Parks and Wildlife Sanctuaries of Assam.

 1| Kaziranga National Park – Assam